Fourteen-IP/broadworks-sdk/chronicl.md

 ## JOURNAL

+@malkin0xb8 29.07.25
+- Login issue was resolved as poor documentation from Cisco's end, in the new release LoginRequest22V5 does not require a signed password as it relies on the encrypted socket for TCP or TLS/SSL for HTTPS SOAP.
+- We now let the user choose, and if it they want a raw unencrypted connection, we sign the password and revert to LoginRequest14sp4 to login.

+@Jordan-Prescott 28.07.25
+- Issue is definatley with the signedPassword however currently no idea what causes this
+- Signing in with just the login request works fine
+- Hashing is the same in both Nigels and ours tested and there is no issue there
+- Issue found when we authenticate is there is a logout request sent from the ADP but Nigels does not

 @malkin0xb8 25.07.2025
 - Discovered that the password signing is incorrect, after testing with raw password the login succeeded.
 - Online suggestions say that since the socket and connection is SSL encrypted the OCI backend expects a different charset or format for the signed password.